Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 - :meth:`.InteractionResponse.send_message` to send a message
 - :meth:`.InteractionResponse.defer` to defer a response

-In the case of deferring, a follow-up message needs to be sent within 15 minutes for app commands.
+When deferring, a follow-up message needs to be sent within 15 minutes for app commands.

 For example, to send a deferred ephemeral message: